davidabutler92/cupcake-shop/README.md

 #### By _**{David Butler, Pendleton Thomas}**_

 ## Description
-#### We started with Cupcake website and added a list of our available cupcakes with images, styling the text to highlight our best one.
+#### We started with Cupcake website and added a list of our available cupcakes with images, styling the text to highlight our very best one.

 ## Setup/Installation Requirements
 *